-A study of the major religions of the world and its literature, with special emphasis on the religions of the Orient.
+A study of the major religions of the world and its literature, with special emphasis on Eastern religious and philosophical systems.
 This course is approved for graduate level credit, with additional reading and research.
 Prerequisite: junior standing.

 PHYSICS (PHYS)

 PHYS 1011 Careers in Physics & Applied Physics (1 credit hour)